 If you like smooth potatoes with no lumps, then use a hand mixer to whip them well.
 But I prefer a more rustic approach and just use an old-fashioned potato masher.
 My argument is that over-whipped potatoes turn into a gluey consistency that reminds one of the library paste we all used to eat in kindergarten.
 I think a few lumps add character.
 Also, you still have ingredients to add.
 So, a quick smash, just breaking the potato pieces up, is all you need.

-Add in ¼ cup sour cream, 4 oz. cream cheese, a 1/2 cup of shredded Parmesan and a little salt and pepper to taste.
+Add in ¼ cup sour cream, 4 oz. cream cheese, a 1/2 cup of shredded Parmesan, and a little salt and pepper to taste.
 Stir gently to combine.

 Preheat the oven to 350ºF.
-Take a large casserole dish and spray with cooking spray.
+Take a large casserole dish and spray it with cooking spray.
 Pour your potato mixture into the dish, sprinkle another half-cup of shredded Parmesan over the top, along with a cup of Panko bread crumbs ( you can also use homemade) and even a bit of cheddar cheese, about ½ cup.
 Drizzle extra virgin olive oil over the dish and it’s ready for the oven.

 Bake at 350 for about 20 minutes, then crank up the heat to 450 to brown the top.
 Watch your dish!
 Be careful not to burn it.
 Allow the dish to cool for about 10 minutes before serving.